-In accordance with Government Auditing Standards, we have also issued our report dated July 16, 2019, on our consideration of the City of Diamondhead, Mississippi's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City of Diamondhead, Mississippi's internal control over financial reporting and audit performed in accordance with Government Auditing Standards in considering the City of Diamondhead, Mississippi's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated September 3, 2020, on our consideration of the City of Diamondhead, Mississippi's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City of Diamondhead, Mississippi's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City of Diamondhead, Mississippi's internal control over financial reporting and compliance.

-Necaise & Company PLLC Gulfport, Mississippi July 16, 2019
+Necaise & Company PLLC Gulfport, Mississippi